dataluscorp/browser/gfx/docs/Silk.rst

    on a per monitor basis.
 2. The *Hardware Vsync Thread* attached to the monitor notifies the ``CompositorVsyncDispatchers`` and ``RefreshTimerVsyncDispatcher``.
-3. For every Firefox window on the specific monitor, notify a ``CompositorVsyncDispatcher``.
+3. For every Datalus window on the specific monitor, notify a ``CompositorVsyncDispatcher``.
 The ``CompositorVsyncDispatcher`` is specific to one window.
 4. The ``CompositorVsyncDispatcher`` notifies a